 I felt the slap-in-the-face "How dare you?" tone to the letter.
 Made me wonder who'd written it, I didn't know her intimately, my impression of her until then had been that she's basically quite pleasant.

 I sent a letter of apology for the apparent misunderstanding, to spell out that I hadn't agreed to the wished-for price when it was stated.
 Explained I had meant that I understood what she wanted, but expected to be able to make an offer independent of that, which is what I had done.
 Her vehemence saddened me but risk-conscious me couldn't agree to take it all on spec.

 The Sturm und Drang, however, rang some warning bells: Trungpa was right (to paraphrase what he said in a talk he gave at Naropa in 1986): The problems of human beings require human solutions.
-Technofixes - even if we feel they are or will be arcologically sound ones - aren't enough, all by themselves.
+Technofixes - even if we feel they are or will be sound ones, good arcological solutions to human problems - aren't enough, all by themselves.

-Arcosanti's social organization was not included in the original plan (pacit talk at Cosanti in the early 1960's about "sweat equity"), nor has a viable comprehensive plan for social organization and development yet been thoughtfully, carefully cultivated.
+Arcosanti's social organization was not included in the original plan (pacit talk at Cosanti in the early 1960's about how "sweat equity" would be used to earn space), nor has any viable comprehensive plan for social organization and development yet been thoughtfully, carefully cultivated.

-Which has meant development could only continue as a wild thing does: hit or miss.
+Which has meant that development could only continue as a wild thing does: hit or miss.

-Which surely that is why, 42 years later, it is loved - but not lived in - by the over 6000 people who've come to help build it.
+Which surely is why, 42 years later, that it is loved but not inhabited by the over 6000 people who have come to help build it.

 How can communities build people if people do not build communities?